 Of the 14 people who have led the US Department of Energy since its founding in 1977, only one is a woman: Hazel O’Leary, who served in the early 1990s.
-At the US Environmental Protection Agency, one-third of confirmed secretaries have been women.
+At the U.S. Environmental Protection Agency, one-third of confirmed administrators have been women.

 These numbers are hardly surprising.
 The energy and environmental fields, especially the former, have traditionally been dominated by men.
 In fact, women account for only one-fourth of energy efficiency workers, according to the 2019 U.S. Energy and Employment report.

 To explore the experiences of women in this field, ACEEE is hosting its first Women in Energy Efficiency event at our Summer Study Industry next month in Portland, Oregon, with support from the Karen and Neal Elliott Fund.
 Two speakers will share their stories: Susan Stratton, executive director of the Northwest Energy Efficiency Alliance, and Christine Ervin, former president/CEO of the U.S. Green Building Council and former US Assistant Secretary of Energy.

 We asked three other women to tell their stories as well, including the leader of an environmental organization and two Summer Study panel co-chairs.
 They spoke candidly, sharing both their inspiration and advice.